Solving the Lack of Housing in Marin: Implementing Senate Bill 9 (SB 9)

 The California Housing Opportunity and More Efficiency (“HOME”) Act, also known as SB 9, paves the way to increased housing in residential Marin neighborhoods.

-SB 9 Provides Up to Four Units on a Single-Family lot
+SB 9 Provides Up to Four Housing Units on a Single-Family Lot

-- New units may include single family homes, duplexes, and Accessory Dwelling Units (ADUs).
-The minimum unit size is 800 square feet.
+- The minimum primary unit size is 800 square feet.

 - The property cannot be in a historic zone, on prime farmland, or environmentally protected areas.